 Alaska Department of Health and Social Services — Coronavirus

 Preparing Alaska's Cultural Organizations for Emergencies

-Recruitment is open for this professional development and capacity building program.
-Staff from Alaska institutions with original humanities materials are eligible to join one of three learning cohorts.
+Recruitment is now closed for this professional development and capacity building program.
+Staff from Alaska institutions with original humanities materials joined one of three learning cohorts.
 Each cohort will take an online course on emergency preparedness, write or update their institution's emergency plan, be paired with a coach to provide support and resources, and take part in a 3-day workshop on collections salvage.